17th Lancers: Victorian era

-In December 1857 the regiment arrived in India to reinforce the effort to suppress the Indian rebellion against British rule.
-By the time the regiment was prepared for service, the rebellion was effectively over, although it did take part in the pursuit of Tatya Tope, the rebel leader.
+In December 1857 the regiment arrived in India to reinforce the effort to suppress the Indian Rebellion of 1857.
+By the time the regiment was prepared for service, the rebellion was effectively over, although it did take part in the pursuit of the Indian rebel leader Tatya Tope.
 During the course of the pursuit, Lieutenant Evelyn Wood earned the Victoria Cross for gallantry.
 The regiment returned to England in 1865.
 The regiment became the 17th Regiment of Lancers in August 1861.
 When, in 1876, it gained Prince George, Duke of Cambridge as its colonel-in-chief, the regiment adopted the title of the 17th (The Duke of Cambridge's Own) Lancers.

-"Last Sleep of the Brave": this work depicts a patrol from the 17th Lancers discovering the bodies of two officers of the 24th (2nd Warwickshire) Regiment of Foot, who were both killed attempting to save the Queen's Colour of the 1st Battalion at the Battle of Isandlwana in January 1879.